 Modernizing Land Use Planning in British Columbia

-What is modernized land use planning?
+- What is modernized land use planning?

 Land use planning sets the strategic direction to guide sustainable resource stewardship and management of provincial public land and waters that meets economic, environmental, social, and cultural objectives.
-In other words, it sets high-level direction and helps define ‘what’ can occur on the land base.
+In other words, it sets high-level direction and helps define ‘what’ can occur 'where' on the land base.

 Existing land use plans in B.C. cover over 90% of provincial public land.
 However, today’s land and resource management challenges require a renewed approach to land use planning.
 Key drivers include: